 You are not expected to provide evidence to support your request to defer your application, but where provided, it must be specific to the child in question.
 This might include medical or Educational Psychologist reports.
 There is no legal requirement for this medical or educational evidence to be secured from an appropriate professional, but failure to provide it may impede a school's ability to agree to defer admission.

 You are required to complete an application for the normal point of entry at the same time, in case your request is declined.
 This application can be cancelled if the school agrees to accept your request for deferred entry into reception year the following year.

 Deferred applications must be made by completing a Primary Common Application Form (RCAF) (PDF, 62.9 KB) to the local authority, with written confirmation from each named school attached.
 Deferred applications will be processed in the same way as all applications in the following admissions round, and offers will be made in accordance with each school's over subscription criteria.

 If you wish to apply for a place in any other year group outside of the normal September Admission to Primary school for four year olds.
 Telephone the school office to enquire about spaces available.
 You have a right to join the school’s waiting list or appeal if the school is full.

 You will need to complete an In Year Common Application Form (ICAF) if you want to join the waiting list or appeal, or where the school has places, gain access to a place.

-In Year Common Application Forms and more information regarding finding a primary school place for your child are available by clicking on the Kent County Council link here .
+More information regarding finding a primary school place for your child are available by clicking on the Kent County Council link here .